 Table of Contents

 Attention-deficit hyperactivity disorder (ADHD) is a group of behaviors.
 It used to be called attention deficit disorder (ADD).
-ADHD is common in children and adults.
+ADHD is not just present in children.
+Adults can be diagnosed with ADHD too.
+It is more common in adult men.
 People who have ADHD have trouble paying attention at school, work, or home.
 Even when they try to concentrate, they find it hard to pay attention.

 Symptoms of adult ADHD